zenstackhq/zenstack-docs/docs/guides/authentication/supabase.md

 It may be tempting to call Supabase's `getSession` API to get the current user.
 However, the data returned is not validated on the server side, so it should not be trusted.
 You can find more details in [this GitHub discussion](https://github.com/orgs/supabase/discussions/23224).
 Calling `getUser` instead guarantees that the return user identity is validated remotely, although it incurs an extra network request to Supabase.
 Supabase may resolve the performance issue in the future.

+Special thanks to [@bbozzay](https://github.com/bbozzay) for bringing this issue to our attention!

 :::

 You can then use this enhanced Prisma client for CRUD operations that you desire to be governed by the access policies you defined in your data models.